 SiPMs are photodetectors configured especially for CMS that can operate in any magnetic field and give an amplified response, in proportion to the original signal, for a large range of particle energies.
 The SiPMs are housed in special readout boxes within the calorimeter volume.
 Light signals from the calorimeter megatiles are delivered to the SiPMs by special fibre-optic waveguides.

 Using Russian navy shellsUsing Russian navy shells Anonymous (not verified) Wed, 11/23/2011 - 17:48

 Constructing the endcap HCAL (HE) was the responsibility of the Russian and Dubna (RDMS) groups.
-The endcaps consist of 17 layers of dense absorber plates that take energy from quarks and muons emerging from collisions and, together with plastic scintillator plates, give a measure of the particles’ energies.
+The endcaps consist of 17 layers of dense absorber plates that take energy from hadrons and muons emerging from collisions and, together with plastic scintillator plates, give a measure of the particles’ energies.

 Because the plates are so large and heavy the teams knew that within the experiment they would be under high levels of stress; yet, to maintain their position relative to the beam pipe for as long as 15 years, they couldn’t bend.
 The material eventually chosen for the plates was brass, in layers 50 mm thick.

 But they needed brass of such high quality that it was practically impossible to find and was an expensive material.
 When Russian engineers discussed the question, one remembered a study carried out on the properties of brass made for military artillery use that sounded promising.